cits3007/cits3007.github.io/assets/labs/lab05.md

 These commands say to use a local UWA nameserver (ns.uwa.edu.au) and to follow the chain of nameservers needed to get IP addresses for two hosts (www.google.com and www.arranstewart.io).
-The "Google" host is faily dull; it seems the UWA nameserver stores that IP address directly itself.
+The "Google" host is fairly dull; it seems the UWA nameserver stores that IP address directly itself.
 The second is a little more interesting, as it requires name servers run by [nearlyfreespeech.net](https://www.nearlyfreespeech.net) to be queried.